Manage saved queries

 2. In the Explorer pane, expand your project and click View actions next to (Classic) Queries, and then click Migrate classic saved queries.

-3. In the Classic saved queries migration pane, in the Check migration readiness section, click Next to confirm that you have the required permissions.
+3. In the Classic saved queries migration pane, in the Check migration readiness section, click Next to confirm that you have the required roles.

 Your IAM permissions determine which type of classic saved queries you can migrate and which sections of the Classic saved queries migration pane are visible to you.